dchege711/programming_challenges/advent-of-code/2021/src/GiantSquid/04-giant-squid.md

 To guarantee victory against the giant squid, figure out which board will win first. **What will your final score be if you choose that board?**

+### Part Two

+On the other hand, it might be wise to try a different strategy: let the giant squid win.

+You aren't sure how many bingo boards a giant squid could play at once, so rather than waste time counting its arms, the safe thing to do is to **figure out which board will win last** and choose that one.
+That way, no matter which boards it picks, it will win for sure.

+Figure out which board will win last. **Once it wins, what would its final score be?**